 Austin Child Guidance Center (ACGC) offers a structured fellowship program in child clinical psychology.
 All clinical services are provided at our outpatient clinic located in Central Austin, and most training activities also take place at this site.
-Postdoctoral fellows participate in an average of three hours per week of structured learning activities including brief topic-specific seminars, weekly case staffing meetings, and more in-depth training in evidence-based practices, offered through a combination of inperson and online formats.
 ACGC serves a primarily low-income population of children and adolescents and their families.
 In 2017, eight-four percent of our center's clients reported incomes at 200% or less of the federal poverty level (i.e., "low income").
 Most recent data related to race/ethnicity indicates that 42% of our clients identify as Hispanic, 42% as White, 14% as African-American, and 2% as "other."
 Thirty-five percent of our clients are 0 - 5 years of age, forty-six percent are 6 - 12 years of age, and nineteen percent are 13 - 17 years of age.
+Youth seen at ACGC have a wide range of presenting concerns; common diagnostic categories include trauma- and stressor-related disorders, neurodevelopmental disorders (e.g., ADHD, autism), anxiety disorders, depressive disorders, and conduct disorders.